Andrea Beaumont: Plot

 Andrea Beaumont, as she appeared in the animated film Batman: Mask of the Phantasm (1993).

 Andrea Beaumont is the daughter of financier Carl Beaumont and his late wife Victoria.
 She meets fellow Gotham University student and billionaire Bruce Wayne, and they fall in love.
 Bruce vacillates between the promise he made to his murdered parents to fight crime versus starting a married life with Andrea, which he feels his parents would have wanted for him.
 Bruce dons a mask and leather jacket to stop a truck hijacking, but the robbers mock him instead of being intimidated.
 Bruce decides to marry Andrea and abandon crime-fighting, instead pledging part of his inheritance to the Gotham City Police Department.
 The two explore a grotto on his property, later to become the Batcave, and Andrea accepts Bruce's proposal.

-Andrea discovers that her father has set up dummy corporations in Gotham with Mafia bosses: Chuckie Sol, Sal Valestra, and Buzz Bronski.
-When the mobsters want repayment, Carl and Andrea flee to Europe.
-Andrea breaks off her engagement with Bruce and he becomes a vigilante.
-Andrea and her father bounce around Europe before settling on a Mediterranean coast.
+Andrea learns that her father is a criminal, having set up dummy corporations for Mafia boss Sal Valestra and his associates Chuckie Sol and Buzz Bronski.
+When the mobsters find evidence of skimming, Carl and Andrea flee to Europe.
+Andrea breaks off her engagement with Bruce, who buries his sorrows by becoming Batman.
+Andrea and her father bounce around Europe before settling on the Mediterranean coast.

-Ex-Beaumont lawyer Arthur Reeves, the only one with knowledge of the Beaumonts' flight, has run out of money in his campaign for election to the Gotham city council.
-Carl won't contribute, so Reeves sells the Beaumonts' whereabouts to the mob.
-Although Carl returned the money the mobsters want his life for unpunctuality.
-Their goon Jack Napier, later to become the Joker, does the job.
+Carl's former lawyer, Arthur Reeves — the sole keeper of the family’s flight secrets — sells the Beaumonts' whereabouts to the mob in return for money to finance his Gotham City Council run.
+Although Carl returns the stolen funds, the mobsters order his death.
+Their button man, Jack Napier (later to become the Joker) is sent to deal with him.
 Leaving, he passes by Andrea.
 She tells him her father paid them back, but Napier ignores her.
 Andrea screams when she sees her father's corpse.

-Andrea trains for years, planning revenge on those who arranged for her father to be killed.
+Abandoning any hope of reconciliation with Bruce, Andrea spends years training herself to exact revenge on her father's murderers.
 She returns to Gotham as the Phantasm, with a smoke generator, scythe-bladed gauntlet, and a voice changer embedded in her mask, which makes her voice sound like her father's.
 She kills Sol and Bronski.
 Batman had thwarted Sol's plan to flood Gotham with fake money and is blamed for the killings of Bronski and Sol.
-Reeves demands peace and, over Commissioner Gordon's objections, orders the Police to hunt Batman.
+Reeves demands peace and, over Commissioner Gordon's objections, orders the GCPD to hunt Batman.
 Andrea visits her mother's grave.
 Batman, also drawn to his parents' grave, sees her and flees, but Andrea guesses his secret identity.
 She rebuffs his questions about the mobsters and Carl Beaumont.
 Valestra's appeal to Reeves for protection from Batman fails, so he seeks out the Joker to kill Batman.